diannejardinez/machine-learning-challenge/README.md

 The models below were chosen on the basis of Binary Classification Predictive modeling where class label is predicted for a given example of input data([Source](https://machinelearningmastery.com/types-of-classification-in-machine-learning/#:~:text=Popular%20algorithms%20that%20can%20be%20used%20for%20binary%20classification%20include)).
-The planets would either confirmed as a new exoplanet  or not.
+The planets would either be confirmed as a new exoplanet or not.

 ## Analysis Report

 Comparative to all the algorithms  below, the Random Forests and Logistic Regression are the models that reached greater than 85% accuracy, with Random Forests at 88.8%.
+If one were to make predictions of exoplanets from these five models, the best model would be Random Forests.
+However, the limitations of these predictions are that there were no certain features selected so erroneous data might have been included in the Hyperparameter Tuning phase causing our test accuracy to be skewed.

+To improve accuracy the following may be considered:
+- Using effective and efficient value hyperparameters when using Hyperparameter Tuning with GridSearch
+- Removing features in the dataset that do not provide substance to classifying the exoplanets to reduce processing time
+- Controlling the prevention of overfitting and under-fitting for each model

-There could be an accurate way at increasing the accuracy for each model by doing more research on the appropriate hyperarameters for Hyperparameter Tuning for each model.
+There could be an accurate way at increasing the accuracy for each model by doing more research on the appropriate hyperparameters for Hyperparameter Tuning for each model. ut of the

 ### **Model Rank**